-Doctor of Engineering in Photonics
+Doctor of Engineering in Applied Photonics Doctor of Engineering in Photonics

 This course is offered jointly by the University of Strathclyde, the University of Glasgow, Heriot-Watt University and University of St Andrews.
 The awards are made in the name of one of these four Universities.
 The Regulations are drawn up consequent upon a Memorandum of Agreement for joint delivery of the degree which has been approved by Senate.